cvmfs/doc-cvmfs/apx-parameters.rst

 CVMFS_MAXIMAL_CONCURRENT_WRITES     Maximal number of concurrently processed files during publishing.
 CVMFS_MIN_CHUNK_SIZE                Minimal size of a file chunk in bytes |br| (see also *CVMFS_USE_FILE_CHUNKING*) CVMFS_NESTED_KCATALOG_LIMIT         Maximum thousands of files allowed in nested catalogs, default 500 |br| (see also *CVMFS_ROOT_KCATALOG_LIMIT* and *CVMFS_ENFORCE_LIMITS*)
+CVMFS_NUM_UPLOAD_TASKS              Number of threads used to commit data to storage during publication.
+Currently only used by the local backend.
 CVMFS_NUM_WORKERS                   Maximal number of concurrently downloaded files during a Stratum1 pull operation (Stratum~1 only).
 CVMFS_PUBLIC_KEY                    Path to the public key file of the repository to be replicated.
 (Stratum 1 only).
 CVMFS_REPLICA_ACTIVE                Stratum1-only: Set to *no* to skip this repository when executing ``cvmfs_server snapshot -a``